 The festival is held on the grounds of the Lordship of Standon and part of the festival is in his garden and pool.
 It was very safe with limits on the number of people in the pool and 2 lifeguards at all times.
 The boys all loved the pool, really loved it.
 The queues were annoying, but hey you could sit and chill in the queue whilst the boys ran around playing football/making friends.

 I wasn’t quite prepared for this.
 I had brought suitable festival wear.
 Summer hippy style dresses etc but that was it.
 So I got glittered up with Go Get Glitter.
 If you see them at a festival ( I know they will be at Reading) do pop along and get glittered up.
 And there were face-painting/hairdos galore.
-My hairdressers Farley’s from Hitchin were there coincidentally and did the most amazing mermaid style up do for me, thank you, Michelle.
 Everywhere you looked people looked so cool from pirates to mermaids to jellyfish to sea monsters.
 You name it, it was there.
 The boys and I had fun playing spot Nemo.

 The boys loved it.
 The adventure, the sleeping arrangements.
-All the free stuff we got from Aldi from sleeping bags (£19.99) to the hammock (£29.99) to blow up sofa (£19.99) to rucksacks to lights.
+All the gifted stuff we got from Aldi from sleeping bags (£19.99) to the hammock (£29.99) to blow up sofa (£19.99) to rucksacks to lights.
 Thank you so much, Aldi.
 We can confirm all items sent were extremely useful, brilliant value and easy to set up.
 The hammock provided much campsite jealousy.
 And a place for me to have an afternoon nap on Saturday and a place to sleep on the sat night.
-We borrowed a cool blow up tent from friends Gerry & Tracy.
+We borrowed a cool blow up tent from friends.
 No poles, just inflatable bits.